iterative/dvc.org/content/docs/user-guide/data-management/index.md

 prevent duplication.

-The cache is the first storage layer for you and your team to share and collaborate, but more can be defined in DVC [config files].
-This is where you set up one or more locations to back up and share data, features, ML models, etc. Supported platforms include SSH, Amazon S3, Google Cloud Storage, Microsoft Azure, among [many more].
+The cache is the first storage layer for you and your team to share and collaborate, but more can be defined in DVC [config files] (using `dvc remote` commands).
+These storage locations let you back up and share data, features, ML models, etc. Supported platforms include SSH, Amazon S3, Google Cloud Storage, Microsoft Azure, among [many more].

 [config files]: /doc/user-guide/project-structure/internal-files
 [many more]: /doc/command-reference/remote/add#supported-storage-types